micmejia/bible-dump/NKJV/Leviticus/Lev 4.md

 The priest shall take some of the blood of the sin offering with his finger, put _it_ on the horns of the altar of burnt offering, and pour its blood at the base of the altar of burnt offering.

 ###### 26
 And he shall burn all its fat on the altar, like the fat of the sacrifice of the peace offering.
-So the priest shall make [^e]atonement for him concerning his sin, and it shall be forgiven him.
+So the priest shall make atonement for him concerning his sin, and it shall be forgiven him.

 ###### 27
-'If [^f]anyone of the [^g]common people sins unintentionally by doing _something against_ any of the commandments of the Lord _in anything_ which ought not to be done, and is guilty,
+'If anyone of the common people sins unintentionally by doing _something against_ any of the commandments of the Lord _in anything_ which ought not to be done, and is guilty,

 ###### 28
 or if his sin which he has committed comes to his knowledge, then he shall bring as his offering a kid of the goats, a female without blemish, for his sin which he has committed.